 So why have neutral colors been tied to minimalism?
 Quite simply because they stand the test of time.
 Just like the little black dress will never go out of style, neither will white, grey or simple earth tones.

-That means your wardrobe may never go out of style.
+neutralsthere is no “hot color” of the season which means your wardrobe never goes out of style.

 As a recovering shopaholic, believe me when I say this doesn’t mean you’re stuck in boring clothes all the time.
 Oh no. I still love my wardrobe and don’t feel bored at all.

 Dressing like a minimalist doesn’t mean you get

 lessoptions it means the only options you have are the absolute best.